nxh5137/huster/docs/DigitalProjects.md

 A few years later, I job shadowed a company and learned how to repair laptops.
 I have many laptops around my room that are operational and run smoothly for the most part.

 ![IMG_0843](https://user-images.githubusercontent.com/34407859/94495943-0c344480-01c1-11eb-8a23-aea55e972648.jpg)

-## Digital Audio
-While attending Behrend, I took a digital audio class and made audio, while I will admit it is not great, you could listen to it if you want.

 ## Websites
 I have been making websites since high school through dream weaver that is now lost somewhere on the Internet.
 Now that I am in college though, I have made two websites, one on GitHub, and the other on WordPress, which I will link to below.